 If you’re not interested in one of Samsung’s expensive first-party cases, don’t worry.
 There are even more third-party options from case giants like Spigen, Otterbox, and many more.
 Check out our top picks for each Samsung Galaxy S22 device below.

 Galaxy S22 cases | Galaxy S22 Plus cases | Galaxy S22 Ultra cases

 2. Customize your color theme

 Our first software-based Samsung Galaxy S22 tip is an easy way to make your phone feel a little more unique.
-We’ve already seen Google implement tons of customization options as part of Material You, and now it’s Samsung’s turn.
+We’ve already seen Google implement tons of customization options as part of Material You, and now it’s Samsung’s turn with One UI.
 You’ve always been able to customize your wallpaper and certain features like your clock, but now you can bring many of the default apps into your custom color scheme.

 The first thing you’ll have to do is choose your wallpaper — either from your own images or from Samsung’s gallery.
 Since the steps to customize your Galaxy S22 theme are so similar, we’ll walk through all of the basics.
 Here’s what to do:

 - Long-press on your wallpaper to open the customization menu.